8 Things to Know Before Attending a Powwow

-During the powwow there may also be special songs in honor of military veterans and special ceremonies honoring Tribal military veterans. be sure to keep an ear on the Emcee so you don’t miss out!
+During the powwow there may also be special songs in honor of military veterans and special ceremonies honoring Tribal military veterans. be sure to keep an ear on the MC so you don’t miss out!

 Listen to the MC for instructions during special songs and dances.
 Again, he will indicate whether photography is permitted.

-There are 6 types of dances that are performed at a traditional pow wow, the Men’s Traditional Dance, Men’s Fancy Dance, Men’s Grass Dance, Women’s Traditional Dance, Women’s Fancy Shawl Dance, and the Jingle Dress Dance.
+There are six types of dances that are performed at a traditional pow wow, the Men’s Traditional Dance, Men’s Fancy Dance, Men’s Grass Dance, Women’s Traditional Dance, Women’s Fancy Shawl Dance, and the Jingle Dress Dance.

 Each dance has a meaning and is considered a celebration of Native American culture.
 Sometimes, there is an inter-tribal dance where anyone may join and dance within the circle.
 Listen to the Emcee for your cue if you are interested in joining in.

-Those dancing are not considered performers, but are honoring their traditions and paying homage to their ancestors ancient culture, so be respectful and pay attention to the Emcee for instructions on when to stand for certain dances and when photography or video may be prohibited.
+Those dancing are not considered performers, but are honoring their traditions and paying homage to their ancestors ancient culture, so be respectful and pay attention to the MC for instructions on when to stand for certain dances and when photography or video may be prohibited.